zeplin/connected-components-docs/docs/gettingStarted/REACT.md

 # Getting started with React

-This guide covers how to get started with Connected Components for React components.
+This guide covers how to get started with Connected Components for React and React Native components.

 ## 1. Prepare configuration file